khshanovskyi/preconfiguredMavenPtojectForWebApplication/README.md

 </settings>
 ```
 > 4. Replace *your_github_email* in this file on your email from the GitHub account

 > 5. Build the project.

+> 6. Add Tomcat (or another server configuration) as on screenshots

+> 7. Start your server.